 To obtain mathematical validity, not just argumentative, results obtained must be checked with the positive definition of the covariance matrix of the observations.
 This condition requires that for any number, set of locations and complex set of coefficients , the function verify the next relationship:

 where represents the cost-weighted distance between their arguments (Muñoz 2012: 201).
-Ultimately, and through verification of the above validation factors, a functional model can be described providing the best linear unbiased prediction.
+Ultimately, and provided verification of the above validation factors, a functional model can be described providing the best linear unbiased prediction.

 3. COST-BASED GEOSTATISTICS: METHODOLOGICAL OVERVIEW